kainino0x/cis565-proj5-webgl-intro/README.md

 Implemented:

-* Bump mapped terrain
+* Bump mapped terrain (using a height-map input)
-* Rim lighting to simulate atmosphere
+* Rim lighting to simulate atmospheric scattering (on lit parts of the globe)
-* Night-time lights on the dark side of the globe
+* Night-time lights on the dark side of the globe (smoothly blended)
-* Specular mapping
+* Specular mapping (showing specularity on the water)
-* Moving clouds
+* Moving clouds (using a cloud layer)
 * TODO